ShirleyLiuXQ/ShirleyLiuXQ.github.io/research.md

 <h1 style="font-size:30px">Research</h1>

 Empirical advances in machine learning have outpaced our theoretical understanding, leaving open central questions about when, why, and how modern machine learning systems work.
 My research aims to develop <span style="color:darkred">statistical and information-theoretic foundations</span> for machine learning that help address these questions.
-A recurring theme is learning under <span style="color:darkred">data heterogeneity</span> since real-world data varies across time, latent groups, and problem instances, violating the stationarity and homogeneity assumptions on which much of classical theory rests.
+A recurring theme of my research is learning under <span style="color:darkred">data heterogeneity</span> since real-world data varies across time, latent groups, and problem instances, violating the stationarity and homogeneity assumptions on which much of classical theory rests.

 Drawing on statistical learning theory, high-dimensional statistics, information theory, probability theory, and optimisation, my recent work is organised around three inter-connected threads:
 <details markdown="1">